stephenjfox/speedstudy/progress-2018/progress.md

 If substantial progress is made through these items (in the summer months, for example) we'll add more physics or AI projects.
 We have to get there first.

-* And, of course, we'll be pulling content from the [included courses](../course-paths) as time goes on.
+* Of course, we'll be pulling content from the [included courses](../course-paths) as time goes on.
+* My job will reimburse me for [my](https://www.cloudera.com/more/training/certification.html) [getting](https://cloud.google.com/certification/data-engineer) [certifications](https://aws.amazon.com/certification/)
+  * So that will probably be a thing, at some point.

 ## Progress